 Students are also required to maintain satisfactory academic progress as outlined in the Las Positas College Catalog and the Veterans Office Academic Standards of Progress information sheet.

 VA requires that a student declare an academic objective (examples: A.A.
 Degree - General Education, Transfer Objective in Business Administration) in order to certify for benefits.
 All students must have an academic objective, and only courses that meet requirements for that objective may be certified.
-The VA will award benefits for only one academic objective (major) at a time.
+The VA will award benefits for up to two academic objective (major) at a time.
+If choosing two academic objectives they must lead into a single career field/occupation.
 Changes in academic objective must be reported to the Veterans Office and a Form 1995 must be completed, in addition to a new Evaluation for the new major.

 The law requires that students notify the Las Positas College Veterans Office of any withdrawals from courses.
 The VA will adjust or terminate benefits retroactive to the beginning date of the term.
 If the change of enrollment is due to reasons beyond the student's control, which VA accepts as mitigating circumstances, benefits are adjusted on the effective date of the reduction.
 Form 21-4138, Statement In Support of Claim, must be filed for consideration.